Our Facade Engineering team sheds light on the phenomenon of solar glare, how it is measured, and the work we are doing to combat its negative effects

 Fig1.
 A daylight analysis is initially performed to identify locations where to set the camera for the DGP analyses.
 A comparative assessment is performed to quantify the effectiveness of the chosen shading option.

-No metric is currently available that is specifically calibrated to measure the effects of external glare, however.
+However, no metric is currently available that is specifically calibrated to measure the effects of external glare.
 Our engineers are looking to rectify this, working as part of the Illuminating Engineering Society to develop a common standard, but until then we take a combination of other measures into account.

 Fig2.
 The fish eye picture to the left shows the results of a risk of glare analyses in terms of DGP, while the picture to the right in terms of Veiling Luminance.
 The first one has been performed to assess the risk of glare due to the reflection from an adjacent building in an office space, the second one to define the most suitable material for the facade of the curved building in order to reduce risk of visual discomfort for pedestrians and disability glare for drivers.